se-edu/learningresources/contents/javascript/VueJs/Intro.md

   ```

 To know more about syntaxes for VueJs, you can visit the [official website of Vue](https://vuejs.org/).
 Of course, knowing the syntaxes is clearly not enough to understand the whole picture of VueJs and use it to build a non-trivial applications.
-To really master VueJs, to use it as a tool to write simple JavaScript, one needs to practices.
+To really master and reap the benefit of VueJs, you will need some hands-on experience.

 ## Links to VueJs tutorials and practices